JeffWeinell/REEs/README.md

 <a name="ProbeSynthesis"></a>
 ### Probe Synthesis

 After choosing the target loci, probes were designed by Arbor Biosciences with the following specifications: 50% tiling, 120nt/probe; 20,020 probes in total.
 See **Target-loci_Coverage_graph_22October2020.pdf** for a visual summary of target loci, probes, probe coverage, and features of loci including genes, mRNA/transcribed regions, and protein-coding (CDS) regions.
-This graph was generated using the code in **graph_target_and_features.R**.
+This graph was generated with **graph_target_and_features.R** and then filesize reduction in Adobe Acrobat.

 <a name="Sampling"></a>
 ### Taxa Sampled